Does pregnancy affect teeth and gums?

-GIngivitis: gum swelling during pregnancy
+Gingivitis: gum swelling during pregnancy

-One of the most common oral health issues during pregnancy is gestational gingivitis, which is a form of gum inflammation and swelling.
-Due to hormonal changes during pregnancy, the gums become more susceptible to plaque build-up and, as a result, can lead to swelling, redness and bleeding.
-It is important that if we have swollen and tender gums, we treat them with extra care.
-If a rigorous oral hygiene routine is not maintained, gingivitis in pregnancy can progress to a more serious condition: periodontal disease.
+Due to the hormonal changes we experience during pregnancy, the gums become more susceptible to plaque build-up and, as a result, can lead to swelling, redness and bleeding.
+It is important that if you experience swollen and tender gums, we treat them with extra care.

-Bleeding gums are a common sign of pregnancy.
-The increased blood supply to the mucous membranes of the mouth during pregnancy increases blood flow to the gums, making them prone to swelling and bleeding.
+Why pregnancy and sore teeth are common: as you see the increased blood supply to the mucous membranes of the mouth, it increases blood flow to the gums, making them prone to swelling and bleeding.

 Sore gums during pregnancy

-Hormonal changes during pregnancy, especially in early pregnancy, can cause painful gums in most women.
-The extra blood flow to the gums can make them more sensitive (even toothbrushing or flossing can cause pain).
-In addition, swollen gums are more susceptible to minor injury and any routine activity such as eating can cause micro-injury.
-Therefore, if you’re experiencing sore gums while pregnant, especially if they´re painful during early pregnancy, a visit to the dentist is recommended to prevent more serious issues.
+In addition, swollen gums are more susceptible to minor injury; any routine activity such as eating can cause micro-injury.
+If you’re experiencing sore gums while pregnant, especially if they're painful during early pregnancy, visit the dentist to prevent more serious issues.

-Periodontal disease or periodontitis during pregnancy
+Periodontal disease during pregnancy

 Periodontitis is a serious infection affecting the tissues supporting the teeth that can lead to tooth loss.
-Periodontitis, most commonly known as periodontal disease, can be related to gingivitis during pregnancy or to previous pathologies.
-In other words, if the woman already had periodontal disease or a gum infection before pregnancy, it is very likely to worsen during this period of pregnancy.
+Periodontitis, commonly known as periodontal disease, can be related to gingivitis during pregnancy or to previous pathologies.

 Cavities and tooth decay during pregnancy